rsta2/circle/README.md

 The following C++ classes were added to the USB library or extended in the lib/usb/ subdirectory:

+* CDWHCIFrameSchedulerNoSplit: Schedules the transmission of frames to direct attached non-high-speed devices.
 * CDWHCIRootPort: Supporting class for CDWHCIDevice, initializes the root port.
 * CUSBDevice: Encapsulates a general USB device (detects the functions of this device).
 * CUSBFunction: Encapsulates a function (represented by an interface descriptor) of an USB device.